The Ballad of Chevy Chase: Historical basis

-Percy and scholar Francis J. Child noted similarities with the older "The Battle of Otterburn", about the 1388 Battle of Otterburn.
+Thomas Percy and scholar Francis J. Child noted similarities with the older "The Battle of Otterburn", about the 1388 Battle of Otterburn.
 Neither set of lyrics is completely historically accurate.
 Versions of either ballad often contain parallel biographical and historical information; nonetheless, the differences led Child to believe that they did not originally refer to the same occurrence.

-Simpson suggests that the music of Chevy Chase was identical to the tune of Flying Flame, in which the former superseded the latter by the beginning of the seventeenth century.
+Simpson suggests that the music of "Chevy Chase" was identical to the tune of "Flying Flame", in which the former superseded the latter by the beginning of the seventeenth century.

 Both ballads were collected in Thomas Percy's Reliques.
 The first of the ballads is in Francis James Child's English and Scottish Popular Ballads.
 Different versions were collected in England, Scotland, and the United States.

 Versions of "The Ballad of Chevy Chase" exist in several ballad collections, including the Roxburghe Ballads, the Pepys Library, the Huntington Library Miscellaneous, the Glasgow University Library, and the Crawford Collection at the National Library of Scotland.
 The ballads in these collections were printed with variations between 1623 and 1760.
 Online facsimiles of the ballad are also available for public consumption at the English Broadside Ballad Archive and other online repositories.